loopccoew/Buffer-6.0/Team 118-WishWallet/README.md

 # 📱 WishWallet – A Goal-Based Digital Piggy Bank

+## 🧩 Problem Statement

+Saving money is a habit most people struggle with—especially students and young earners who often lack structured saving tools.
+Traditional budgeting apps can be too complex or overwhelming for users with simple goals like buying a gadget, funding a trip, or building emergency funds.

+**WishWallet** aims to solve this by providing a lightweight, goal-based digital piggy bank where users can:

+- Set specific savings goals with priorities
+- Add money periodically
+- Automatically distribute funds using smart logic
+- Visualize their progress in a simple, motivating way

+By gamifying and simplifying saving, WishWallet helps users stay focused and consistent with their financial goals.
+---

 **WishWallet** is a smart savings Android application designed to help users set financial goals and automatically allocate their saved money toward those goals using classic DSA concepts like Priority Queue, HashMap, and a Greedy Algorithm.

 ---